klenin/Yuzu/Yuzu/docs/reference.md

 Can be substituted by changing `MetaOptions.CompactAttribute`.

+#### `[YuzuCopyable]`
+Denotes that instances of this class should be cloned by direct assignment, even if they are or contain reference types.

+Can be substituted by changing `MetaOptions.CopyableAttribute`.

 #### `[YuzuMust]` or `[YuzuMust(itemKind)]`
 Denotes that all items must be serialized.
 Exception is thrown if at least one public item lacks serialization attribute.
 If present, `itemKind` argument limits the requirement to either just fields (`YuzuItemKind.Field`) or just properties (`YuzuItemKind.Property`).